“Where there is a free press the governors must live in constant awe of the opinions of the governed.” – Lord MacAuley

 Full disclosure: it wasn’t a solo effort.
 Without Will Calloway, Matt Topic, Craig Futterman, Jamie Kalven, and our anonymous sources, the public would be in the dark.

-I have written for, and maintain relationships with, The Guardian, Al Jazeera, The Chicago Reader, In These Times magazine, and the Better Government Association.
+I’ve written for The Guardian, Al Jazeera, The Chicago Reader, In These Times magazine, and the Better Government Association.
+My most likely publishers going forward include Washington Post and The Nation magazine.

 Please see my Twitter account, @muckrakery, for my thoughts of the moment, and the main page of this site for occasional updates.